GovernorFancyPants/desolaterunner/_posts/race-reports/2016-10-14-race-report-sum-2016.md

 We were off and I’m way up front as usual, I always try to get a good position in the start.
 It’s more fun and have some advantages in the beginning when it tends to be crowded.
 I felt right away my lack of training the last couple of months, I had trouble keeping speed but I kept pushing a bit further, I felt pretty good considering.
 After a few kilometers I removed my rain jacket and let body heat take over the job.

+> "I had to slow down the pace a bit but it didn’t matter much, I knew something like this would happen."

 The first part follows Sörmlandsleden and I remembered most bits from my run two years ago.
 After about 12km my left hamstring and butt started to act up and soon the right side would follow.
 I had to slow down the pace a bit but it didn’t matter much, I knew something like this would happen.
 It was cold and my legs weren’t used to running.
 Nothing to dwell on, just keep on going and it will sort itself out.
 I didn’t even stop when I reached the first checkpoint, I was carrying half a litre of water and some gels and blocks, I just ran passed it.

 ![Enroute](/images/IMG_20150905_164920-1.jpg)